MaayanCohen0/Traffix/README.md

 # 🛡️ TRAFFIX: Real-Time Network Security & Traffic Monitor

-**Traffix** is a distributed network monitoring system designed to provide deep visibility into endpoint traffic.
-It consists of a lightweight Python-based **Agent** that captures live packets and a centralized **Manager** (FastAPI) that processes, alerts, and visualizes the data in a modern, interactive dashboard.
+[cite_start]**Traffix** is a high-performance, distributed network monitoring system designed for deep visibility into endpoint traffic. [cite_start]It features a lightweight Python-based **Agent** for packet sniffing and a centralized **FastAPI Manager** for real-time analysis, security alerting, and interactive visualization.